frickelbruder/kickoff/README.md

 _A continuous website monitoring tool._

 ## Why Use KickOff?
 While each project you launch may have a different feature set, they often share many of the same performance, SEO and security requirements.
-Let's look at an example set:
+Let's look at a typical example set of requirements:

 - Provide an X-XSS-Protection header.
 - Deliver all HTML documents in less than 1 second.